stitchdata/docs/_saas-integrations/google-sheets/v1/google-sheets-v1.md

   - Currently, the {{ integration.display_name }} integration replicates one spreadsheet at a time.
 To replicate another spreadsheet, you will need to create another {{ integration.display_name }} integration in Stitch.
   - The `IMPORTRANGE()` function in {{ integration.display_name }} isn't currently supported.
 This integration identifies new and updated data using a spreadsheet's last `updated_at` value, which the `IMPORTRANGE()` doesn't update when used.
   - Spreadsheets from shared **Team Drives** aren't currently supported.
-Permission errors will surface during extraction if you connect a spreadsheet from a Team Drive.
+Permission and/or `File Not Found` errors will surface during extraction if you connect a spreadsheet from a shared Team Drive.

 # -------------------------- #